-- 1) The member shall remain subject to such proctoring until the medical Executive Committee has been furnished with: - 2) A report signed by the Director of the department to which the member is assigned describing the types and numbers of cases observed and the evaluation of the member's performance, a statement that the member appears to meet all of the qualifications for unsupervised practice in the hospital, has discharged all of the responsibilities of the Medical Staff membership, and has not exceeded or abused the prerogatives of the category to which the appointment was made; and e.
-Effect of Failure to Complete Proctoring
+- 1) The member shall remain subject to such proctoring until the medical Executive Committee has been furnished with: - a.
+A report signed by the Director of the department to which the member is assigned describing the types and numbers of cases observed and the evaluation of the member's performance, a statement that the member appears to meet all of the qualifications for unsupervised practice in the hospital, has discharged all of the responsibilities of the Medical Staff membership, and has not exceeded or abused the prerogatives of the category to which the appointment was made; and - b.
 A report signed by the Director of such other department(s) in which the member may exercise clinical privileges, describing the types and number of cases observed and the evaluation of the member's performance and a statement that the member has satisfactorily demonstrated the ability to exercise the clinical privileges initially granted in those departments.